Does Your Website Run On WordPress? How To Tell

 Does your website run on WordPress?
 Here are some tell-tale signs that a website was built with WordPress …

-Then WordPress came along and revolutionized online publishing.
-Now, it’s getting more difficult to tell blogs and websites apart.
-Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what kind of web application is actually powering the site.
+Then WordPress came along and changed all this.
+Now, it’s getting almost impossible to tell the difference between what software is being used to build the two.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.

-For website owners, understanding the difference between a Content Management System tool like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, such as web development costs, ease of use, ability to keep the website up-to-date, managing content, etc.
+For many website owners, understanding the difference between a CMS application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but at a much cheaper cost than the cost of getting site ”A”.
+B) The same eye-catching, professional-looking site, but at a tiny fraction of the cost of getting site ”A” above built.

-If you went with site “B”, then you need to learn more about WordPress, why WordPress can be used to create an attractive, professional-looking and fully functional website that will normally end up costing you far less to build than websites which are built with other web development tools … and how to tell these apart!
+If you went with site ”B” above, then you need to know more about WordPress, why WordPress can provide you with a stunning website that will probably turn out to be far less expensive to build than websites which use web-building software … and how to tell the two apart!

-WordPress is the world’s leading online publishing platform and content management system (CMS).
-It is a powerful CMS platform that is ideally suited for most business needs.
+WordPress is the world’s most used online publishing platform and content management system (CMS).
+It is a flexible and powerful CMS suitable for businesses on a budget.

-Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use, and offers many helpful tools that make your web presence extremely effective when it comes to getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, scalability, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a newbie with no web design skills to use, yet it offers many helpful functions that make your web site more effective when it comes to getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, scalability, etc.

 With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, yours is also a WordPress site.

-And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business quite inexpensively?
+And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built quite inexpensively?

-How To Tell If A Website Was Built With WordPress
+The Easy Way To Tell If Your Blog Was Built Using WordPress

 Do you need to know if a website uses WordPress?
-Maybe you’ve come here because you’ve read or heard wonderful things about WordPress, and you’re now wondering if your site runs on WordPress, or some other website application.
+Maybe you’ve come to our site because you’ve read about WordPress, and you’re now wondering if your site was built using the WordPress software, or some other website application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?